Evans Wadongo: Enterprises

 Wadongo designed a solar lamp which he calls 'MwangaBora (Swahili for "Good Light") in 2004 as a way to address poor education, climate change, health and poverty in rural areas in Kenya.
 Wadongo named the entire project 'Use Solar, Save Lives' as he aimed to use solar technology as a way to save lives in the poor communities he grew up in.

 He later founded Sustainable Development For All-Kenya (SDFA-Kenya), a non-profit in 2006.
 SDFA-Kenya was officially registered in Kenya in June 2007 and its primary focus is environment, education and economic empowerment.
 Wadongo was the founding chairman.
 SDFA-Kenya adopted the 'Use Solar, Save Lives' programme as its main focus program as it combines the three aspects of education, environment, and economic empowerment.

 SDFA-Kenya is now working in all regions in Kenya.
 In addition, it is now working in Malawi in partnership with Jacaranda Foundation.
 To date, SDFA-Kenya under the leadership of Mr. Wadongo has influenced directly hundreds of thousands of people and, indirectly, millions of others.

 Apart from being the chairman of the organisation, Wadongo doubled up as a Project Manager from 2006 to 2008.
 From 2008 to July 2010, Wadongo was the chairman and Programs Director.
-He is currently the executive director and Chairman of SDFA-Kenya.
+He is currently the Chairman of SDFA-Kenya.

 In July 2011, in response to the increased publicity from the international community, Wadongo launched Just One Lamp, a globally-focused campaign that raised funding and awareness for MwangaBora lamps.
 Wadongo is now expanding his effort beyond Kenya and bringing his model to other developing nations.

-In 2013, Wadongo co-founded GreenWize Energy Limited, a for-profit social enterprise that designs and implements renewable energy solutions.
+In 2016, Wadongo co-founded GreenWize Energy Limited, a for-profit social enterprise that designs and implements renewable energy solutions.